sundews/Sundew.Xaml/README.md

 * Only supports uniform Border thickness (How to immitate a variable sized Pen? when drawing borders)
 * Port to WinUI, Avalonia, Maui?
 * Performance optimizations

+## Theming:
+* ThemeManager - A theme manager with support for themes and theme modes.
+* ThemeResourceDictionary - A caching resource dictionary for managing themes.
+* ThemeModeResourceDictionary - A caching resource dictionary for managing theme modes.